Marin-Weigel/Roon-Dynamic-Range-Metering-Bridge/README.md

 ...

-Attach a keyboard and mouse to the RPi.
+Attach a keyboard and mouse to the RPi while setting things up.

 Navigate the desktop menu to "Accessories" and open a "Terminal" window.